New tropical fruit pulp cluster – what is available?

 - Typical use: Ice cream, sorbet, dairy, light beverages, mango–guava blends

 For many buyers, guava works best as part of a broader tropical sourcing plan together with mango, papaya, banana and pineapple.
-The 20 kg format makes it easy to test guava in parallel with other flavours before scaling up.
+The BIB format (from 3.2 kg) makes it easy to test guava in parallel with other flavours before scaling up.

 - Easy trials – test one or several flavours without committing to full industrial volumes